SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 where `distributions[i]` is a `MultivariateDistribution` which corresponds to the likelihood at `t[i]` over the vector of components.
-This likelihood function then calculates the negative of the total loglikelihood over time as its objective value (negative since optimizers generally find minimimums, and thus this corresponds to maximum likelihood estimation).
+This likelihood function then calculates the negative of the total loglikelihood over time as its objective value (negative since optimizers generally find minimums, and thus this corresponds to maximum likelihood estimation).
 The third term, `diff_distributions`, acts similarly but allows putting a distribution on the first difference terms `sol[i+1]-sol[i]`.